AbuKhalil95/web-journal/elixir/README.md

-# Nextjs
+# Elixir

-Taking to the brain, what it is like to implement an effecient concurrent communication system.
+Taking it deep down the thought network, what it is like to implement an effecient concurrent communication system.

 ## [Initial Impression](initial-impression.md)